-- in relation to the class of leases in which the lease is included; or - (b) if the lease was originally granted by restricted auction, tender or ballot-satisfied that the person to whom it is proposed that the lease should be assigned or transferred or the person to whom it is proposed that possession of the land should be given, is a person who could have been granted the original lease. - (2) The validity of a dealing made or entered into with the consent of the planning and land authority is not affected- - (a) by a defect or irregularity in relation to the giving of the consent; or - (b) because a ground, or all grounds, for the consent had not arisen.
+- if the lease was originally granted by restricted auction, tender (b) or ballot-satisfied that the person to whom it is proposed that the lease should be assigned or transferred or the person to whom it is proposed that possession of the land should be given, is a person who could have been granted the original lease. - The validity of a dealing made or entered into with the consent of (2)the planning and land authority is not affected- - (a) by a defect or irregularity in relation to the giving of the consent; or - (b) because a ground, or all grounds, for the consent had not arisen.